dlanza1/ExDeMon/doc/users-manual/monitor.md

 Configuration of monitors can be updated while running.

-## $error trigger

-If a monitor has a configuration error, actions are triggered using $error trigger.
-Its configuration can be changed with monitor.<monitor-id>.triggers.$error parameters.

-Notice that if you specify any configuration parameter for $error, other default values are not longer set, so full trigger configuration should be provided.

-Monitor will constantly produce metrics of type exception, so statuses will be always set to EXCEPTION.

 ## Tags

 Each monitor or trigger can have different tags that are included in the analysis results and actions that the monitor produces.